 Performance Assessment for Leaders (PAL) Preparation

 This is a non-degree, credit-bearing training program designed for professionals who are seeking an administrative license.
-The training program consists of four courses tightly aligned to each of the PAL Tasks and culminates in a capstone to finalize PAL submissions and document internship hours required for licensure.
+The training program consists of four courses tightly aligned to each of the PAL Tasks.

 Courses focus on the acquisition of the Professional Standards and Indicators for Administrators, and of the skills and knowledge to complete the four tasks required by the PAL.

-Leadership Through a Vision of School Improvement (ED 647G)
+Leadership Through a Vision of School Improvement (EDU 6930)

 This course is designed to assist students in developing those skills essential for leading a school through a comprehensive improvement process.
 Students will be supported to analyze data, develop action plans, and monitor progress of two pillars of effective schools-the instructional program (curriculum, instruction, and assessment) and school culture (student culture, professional culture, and community involvement).